JordanSchlick/OpenStorm/README.md

 To pull the latest changes to an existing copy of the repo use `git pull --recurse-submodules`

 Some of the larger data files are not included in the repository.
 They can be retrieved out of the latest release.
 The files can be found in the OpenStorm folder inside the release builds.
-The files can then be moved into the following locations in this project.
+Currently you can copy the entire `Content/Data` folder into the project to get the data.
+The files are in the following locations in this project.
-Elevation data: `Content/Data/elevation.bin.gz`
+Elevation data: `Content/Data/Map/elevation.bin.gz`
-Satellite imagery: `Content/Data/Map/ImageryOnly.tar`
+Satellite imagery: `Content/Data/Map/Tiles/ImageryOnly.tar`
+GIS map data files: `Content/Data/Map/GIS/`
 The demo radar files in: `Content/Data/Demo/`

 The source code for reading HDF5 files and by extension european ODIM radar data is stored in a separate repository.
 It can be optionally installed by cloning `https://github.com/JordanSchlick/hdf5` into `OpenStorm/Source/OpenStorm/Radar/Deps` with `cd Source/OpenStorm/Radar/Deps` and then `git clone https://github.com/JordanSchlick/hdf5.git`